 Student Loans and other Finance

-Tuition fees for our students will vary depending on government legislation from year to year with regard to assisting you in financing your degree.
+Tuition fees for our students will vary depending on government legislation from year to year – there are financial incentive schemes and you may be eligible for a bursary or training grant to assist you in financing your career in teaching.
+Currently the tuition fees for QTS are £9,250.

-You will be classed as a full time student, therefore you may be eligible for a number of financial loans and grants that are currently available directly from Student Finanvce England.
+You will be classed as a full time student, therefore (with an exception of salaried trainees) you may be eligible for a tuition fee loan and maintenance loan.

 Student Finance Tuition Fee and Maintenance Loans